Project 4

 Servo

 A servo motor is a type of motor that converts electrical energy into mechanical energy to achieve precise control.
 As seen in the image below, various arms can be attached to the splined gear on the top of the motor for different functions.
-In this project, you will be controlling the position of the servo with a photoresistor to make a sundial.
+In this project, you will be controlling the position of the servo with an ultrasonic sensor to make a trashcan.

 The micro servo we will be using has a rating of “9g”.
 This represents the torque of the motor, or how much force it can apply.
 In the case of the servo above, it can generate 9 grams of force when 1 centimeter away from the shaft/center of the motor.
 The force is proportional to the distance, so the motor can support a torque of 4.5 g when 2 cm away from the shaft, 3 g when 3 cm away, and so on.